JungWooJang0324/SpringProjects_InstaToyprj/README.md

 <h1>Juliestagram</h1>
 <p> Hi This is Juliestagram.
 I clone coded the Instagram.
-Copyrights are with blogger Get In There
+Copyrights are with blogger <strong>Get In There</strong>
   <br>Blog: https://blog.naver.com/getinthere/221728912932
 </p>
 <br>